-The coin cell, also known as the coin cell, enabled compact design in portable devices of the 1980s.
+The coin cell, also known as the coin button battery, enabled compact design in portable devices of the 1980s.
 Higher voltages were achieved by stacking the cells into a tube.
 Cordless telephones, medical devices and security wands at airports used these batteries.

 Although small and inexpensive to build, the stacked button cell fell out of favor and gave way to more conventional battery formats.
 A drawback of the button cell is swelling if charged too rapidly.
 Button cells have no safety vent and can only be charged at a 10- to 16-hour charge; however, newer designs claim rapid charge capability.